Bulgaria and the euro: Advantages of euro adoption

-Because the lev is pegged to the euro at a fixed exchange rate, it can be argued that Bulgaria is already a de facto member of the euro area insofar as it cannot pursue an independent monetary policy and is bound by the monetary policy and interest rate decisions of the European Central Bank, without having a say.
-Adopting the euro and thereby becoming a de jure member of the euro area would enhance Bulgaria's position by giving it a voice in the ECB.
+Since the lev has been pegged to the euro at a fixed rate, it has been argued that Bulgaria is already a de facto member of the eurozone as it cannot pursue an independent monetary policy and is bound by the interest rate policy of the European Central Bank, without having a say in monetary strategy.
+Therefore, Bulgaria does not lose any financial tools by adopting the euro.
+Adopting the euro and thereby becoming a de jure member of the eurozone would enhance Bulgaria's position by giving it a seat at the European Central Bank’s decision-making table.